List of Upin & Ipin characters: Tok Dalang

-Tok Dalang is a wayang kulit puppeteer who has won shadowplay competitions.
+Isnin bin Khamis, or Tok Dalang, is a wayang kulit puppeteer who has won shadowplay competitions.
 Like Opah, Tok Dalang is often asked for help by Upin and Ipin, along with their friends.
 He also always gives them good advice.
 Tok Dalang has owned a cluster of rambutan trees for commercial purposes, and a pet rooster named Rembo.
 Tok Dalang has a son named Tajol (who currently lives outside the city) and also has a grandson, Badrol (the main character from Geng: The Adventure Begins).
 In the episode "Anak Harimau", Tok Dalang is an ardent fan of the English national football team, while in "Bila Cuti Sekolah", he breeds the stingless bees and produces its products, including honey.
-He is voiced by series producer, Burhanuddin Md Radzi since season 5.
+He is voiced by series producer Burhanuddin Md Radzi since season 5.

 Ah Tong

-Ah Tong is a trader and farmer who is Malaysian Chinese descent and a Confucian who speaks strong Chinese dialect.
+Ah Tong is a trader and farmer of Chinese ethnicity with a strong Chinese dialect.
 He is also a preloved items collector.
 In the episode "Kenapa Tak Elak?", he struggles to pronounce "homesatay" instead of "homestay" (e.g. "Mahu pergi mana... homesatay ah!" and "Dia mahu pergi itu homesatay"), much to Tok Dalang's frustration, while in the episode "Aku Sebuah Jam", he is a clocksmith and runs a clock shop.
 He is voiced by Calvin Tony Lokeemin since season 8.

 Muthu

-Muthu is a restaurateur who is of Malaysian Indian Tamil descent and a Hinduism who speaks strong Indian dialect and a father of Rajoo.
+Muthu is a restaurateur of Indian Tamil descent and the father of Rajoo.
 He has a pet cattle named Sapy and is the only restaurateur in Kampung Durian Runtuh where he owns a food stall which serves Malaysian foods and drinks and other menus.
 Muthu usually wears a singlet, apron and sarong, and he also tends to repeat frequently spoken sentences, especially A-yo-yo....
 Like Ah Tong, he struggles to pronounce "homesatay" instead of "homestay" (e.g. "Mahu pergi homesatay ke?"), much to Tok Dalang's frustration.
 He is voiced by Hazimin Hamdan since season 7.